Simple comment leads to royal education, career growth, experience

+JOINT BASE SAN ANTONIO-LACKLAND, Texas -- It started with the simple comment, “I wish I could go,” and ended with career growth and life experiences.

-Bottom row, second from left, Scott Ensign, Air Force GeoBase Program manager and Air Force Civil Engineer Center Geo Integration officer, sits for a group photo with other students at the Royal School of Military Survey in the United Kingdom.
-(Photo courtesy of the royal School of Military Survey)
+Scott Ensign, Air Force GeoBase Program manager and Air Force Civil Engineer Center Geo Integration officer, recently returned from a unique professional development opportunity with the Royal School of Military Survey in the United Kingdom.
+We asked him to tell us what he learned and why professional education for civilian employees is so important.

 |Date Taken:

-Note: (Editor’s Note: Mentorship and professional development are key aspects of our strategic lines of effort of: Increase Lethality & Readiness, Strengthen Airmen and Families, and Pursue Organizational Excellence.
-The United States has a memorandum of understanding for four seats in the Royal School of Military Survey course.
-For more information on this course, contact Ensign at DSN 945-2705 or 210-925-2705)